Berkeley-CS61B/website-sp24/projects/proj3/index.md

 If you have questions or concerns about whether your world matches these criteria, you may ask a TA in Office Hours to confirm.

 **In order to get credit for the 3A Asynchronous Manual Review, you must fill out [this form](https://forms.gle/262W6vsNAd2dKwt1A) by Monday, April 15th at 11:59PM.**

+You will be able to recover any points you did not get on the 3A Asynchronous Manual Review by fixing any issues before the 3C Checkoff Demo.
+We will leave detailed feedback on your submission so you know what to work on.

+{: .warning}
+> Asynchronous reviews will take place 3-5 days after the 3A deadline and we will not reviewing 3A submissions after this point.
+> This means that extensions are capped for this part of the project.
+If you do not make a submission by the time we begin reviews,
+> you will have to rely on the 3C Checkoff clobber to recover points.

 ### Partner Reflection: 20 points